bitterjug/elm-wpc/readme.markdown

 post is an hour out, as if some time zone is being applied to it without my approval

+- [ ] Add classes or ids on summary cards in list view to help testing

 - [ ] We need a way to trigger fetching more entries when navigating the list view.
 Ideally that would be triggered by scrolling.
 Have to look into infinite scroll.